rayanisran/xdPatcher/README.md

 # Batch xdelta Patcher

-This tool allows you to apply a bunch of xdelta files at once, without having to create copies of the original ROM and applying each patch separately.
+This tool allows you to apply a bunch of xdelta files at once, without having to create copies of the original ROM and apply each patch separately.
 Just select a folder that contains all the patches and click an `Apply` button.

 ## Instructions